 You can read about the Scores on Doors Program on the NSW Government Food Authority's website at:

 Markets and temporary events

-- must comply with the Food Authority's Guidelines for food business at temporary events
+- must comply with the Food Authority's Guidelines for Food Businesses at Temporary Events

-Mobile vending in Eurobodalla requires approval from Council under section 68 of Local Government as well as compliance with:
+Mobile vending in Eurobodalla Shire requires approval from Council under Section 68 of the Local Government Act 1993, as well as compliance with the:

 - Street Activities Code of Practice (495 KB)